 Keystone, Colorado

-One of North America’s most family-friendly ski resorts, Keystone resort, which is under a 90-minute drive from Denver airport and has 3,000 acres of terrain to ski, has recently enjoyed some major investment.
-It’s now got one of America’s top snowmaking systems (it’s hoped that this tech will mean the resort’s annual opening date will shift to October) and a brand new high speed express chairlift – the Peru Express.
+One of North America’s most family-friendly ski resorts, Keystone resort, which is under a 90-minute drive from Denver airport and has 3,000 acres (1,200 hectares) of terrain to ski, and has recently enjoyed some major investment.
+It’s now got one of America’s top snowmaking systems (it’s hoped that this tech will mean the resort will shift to October each year) and a new high speed express chairlift – the Peru Express.

 Kids are especially well catered for here – there’s a fantastic snow fort to check out, and the resort has signed up to the Kids Ski Free programme, which means that kids can ski for free when an accommodation booking is made for a minimum of two nights.
 We’re also especially smitten with the various family friendly perks, including free parking in the resort and the free red wagons you’ll see throughout the resort, designed for parents carting their children’s ski gear to and from the slopes.